drivet/website/content/blog/technical/theremin-build.md

 One of the issues that plagues theremins is the non-linearity of the playing field, and a lot of circuitry will often go into mitigating that particular problem.
-The Open Theremin is _exceptionally_ linear, I suspect due to the fact that it "cheats" by using an Arduino, so I suppose that's one checkmark in the easy column.
+The Open Theremin is _exceptionally_ linear, I suspect due to the fact that it "cheats" by using an Arduino, so I suppose that's one check mark in the easy column.

-As you might imagine, Carolina Eyck has a video that introduces her playing
+As you might imagine, Eyck has a video that introduces her playing
 technique:

 <div style="clear: both; text-align: center;">